Pre-Medicine

 Biochemistry

 One semester of biochemistry is required by most medical schools, while lab requirements vary by school.
-Two semesters are required as the content for the MCAT exam is spread over two classes.
+Two semesters are preferred as the content for the MCAT exam is spread over two classes.
 A student's major may dictate the option they should select:

 Select one of the following: